-The use of fireplaces and uncertified wood stoves will be prohibited until air quality improves.
+The use of fireplaces and uncertified wood stoves will be prohibited until the outlook for air quality improves.
 Households without an alternative heat source are exempted.

-VANCOUVER, Wash. - The Southwest Clean Air Agency (SWCAA) is issuing a Stage 1 Burn Ban effective at 1 p.m.
-Saturday, January 22, 2011 for all of Clark County.
-Fine particle pollution levels rose quickly Thursday night into Friday morning, in spite of the rain that fell during that period.
-Poor ventilation and dispersion is forecasted to continue for the upcoming weekend, and into next week.
-This means that the use of all fireplaces, uncertified wood stoves and inserts is prohibited until air quality improves and the Stage 1 Burn Ban is lifted.
+VANCOUVER, Wash. - The Southwest Clean Air Agency (SWCAA) is issuing a Stage 1 Burn Ban effective at 5:00 p.m.
+Monday, December 12, 2011 for all of Clark County.
+Fine particle pollution levels rose quickly over the weekend due to continuing stagnant weather patterns.
+A stubborn high pressure system is forecast to reassert itself Monday night with evening inversions followed by limited daytime ventilation and dispersion through at least Wednesday, and possibly beyond.
+This stagnant weather pattern means that the use of all fireplaces and uncertified wood stoves and inserts is prohibited until the outlook indicates sustained air quality improvement and the Burn Ban is lifted.
 All outdoor burning is also prohibited during this Stage 1 Burn Ban, which will remain in place until further notice.
 If air quality continues to deteriorate, this Burn Ban may have to be upgraded to a Stage 2, which would prohibit all wood burning, including fireplaces, certified wood stoves, inserts and pellet stoves.
-If wood burning is your sole source of heat, you are exempt and we ask that you burn as clean as possible.
+If wood burning is your only adequate source of heat, you are exempt and we ask that you burn as clean as possible.